 - 1 cup leftover risotto

-- 2 tbsp olive oil
+- 2 Tablespoons olive oil

-- Add Italian and panko breadcrumbs to a shallow bowl and stir together.
+- Add both Italian and panko breadcrumbs to a shallow bowl and stir together.

-- Beat the egg in a separate shallow bowl.
+- Beat the egg in a separate, shallow bowl.

 - Form the risotto into four equal ¼-cup patties.
 Place a piece of the mozzarella cheese (if using) into the center of each one, and then work the risotto over it to completely enclose it in the middle.
 Aim for all of the cakes to be about equal thickness.